Bell Sensplex

 The Bell Sensplex is a four-pad ice facility, located in Ottawa, Ontario, Canada.
-It is the primary practice facility of the Ottawa Senators NHL team.
+It is the primary practice facility of the Ottawa Senators NHL team and Ottawa Black Bears of the NLL.
 In a partnership with the city of Ottawa, it is also used for minor hockey and hosts the annual Bell Capital Cup ice hockey tournament.
 The Sensplex is located at 1565 Maple Grove Road in the former city of Kanata.
-It was also the home arena for the Ottawa Lady Senators of the Canadian Women's Hockey League.
+It was also the home arena for the Ottawa Lady Senators of the Canadian Women's Hockey League and is the partial home arena of the Kanata Kings of the National Capital Junior Hockey League.